Over The Edge (1979?)

 Still on my blaxploitation kick.
-Here's another top 10 Space Debris entry, probably number four or five.
+Here's another top 10 Space Debris entry, probably number three or four.
 The version with the Willie Hutch score of course, which is one of the great funky soundtracks.
 The Mack is dark yet sometimes goofy as it dips in and out of different tones on a whim.
-Goldie (Max Julien) gets out of jail and sets his sights on becoming the number one player 'the king of the pimps' but there are many people in his way including his conscientious 'right on' brother, his old boss plus a couple of knucklehead cops.
+Goldie (Max Julien) gets out of jail and sets his sights on becoming the number one player 'the king of the pimps' in Oakland CA but there are many people in his way including his conscientious 'right on' brother, his old boss plus a couple of knucklehead cops.
 A lot of it feels real because it must be improvised.
-Worth watching for the fashions alone...oh and not forgetting Richard Prior and the cars and...
+Worth watching for the fashions alone...oh and not forgetting another choice Richard Prior performance and the cars and...

 The Naked Kiss (1964)

 Haven't watched Samuel Fuller films since the 90s at the Melbourne Cinematheque.
 This crime drama takes on taboo matters that films rarely do today.
 The script, pacing, story, tone, acting and the kids bad singing are all on point.
 The Naked Kiss is terrific stuff from the original director to lift the lid on small town America to reveal its seedy underbelly.

 Messiah Of Evil (1973)